yoonki-kim/MMM-AssistantMk2/documents/developer_notes.md

 - write main loop
 - debug -> continue conversation seems to be ok (see eouia inspection)
-- to eouia > can you see MMM-Hotword, afterRecordLimit does not work when there is silence but when there some noise
+- to eouia > can you see MMM-Hotword, afterRecordLimit does not work when there is silence but when there some noise <---- ok issue closed
 - ret.key -> change it : ret.key = "modules/MMM-Hotword/" + afterRecord
 - create tmp folder -> error when writing tmp file